javitroya/sbfl-symbolic-execution-mt/README.md

 *Executable class*

-The executable Java file is available src->es.us.eii.fault.loc.syvolt.mt.main-> FaultLocalizationMT_Main.
+The executable Java file is available *src->es.us.eii.fault.loc.syvolt.mt.main-> FaultLocalizationMT_Main*.
 In order to execute it with the different case studies, some lines of code must be commented and uncommented.
 After doing so, the class can be executed by right-clicking and selecting Run As -> Java Application.
 The code contains explanations for executing each case study in lines 38-48 of FaultLocalizationMT_Main.java

 *Output*